 8. Embrace Technology

 Utilize technology to streamline registration and/or ticket sales.
-Consider partnering with eTourMe for a mobile passport, offering tools for data capture, web distribution, offer redemption, and on-site validation.
-Tailor your mobile passport strategy to align with your festival's financial model – whether charging restaurants or offering free passes to attendees.
+Consider partnering with eTourMe for a mobile explorer pass, offering tools for data capture, web distribution, offer redemption, and on-site validation.
+Tailor your mobile local pass strategy to align with your festival's financial model – whether charging restaurants or offering free passes to attendees.

 Conclusion